 Measurement of the investment property is classified in level 3 of the fair value hierarchy as inputs and assumptions used in arriving at the fair value are unobservable.
-In the absence of an active market, the fair value of the investment property as of 31 December 2021 was determined by using the Comparison Method.
-The fair value was for the year ended 31 December 2020 was determined using a combination of the three valuation techniques: Comparison Method, Development Method and Income Capitalization Method.
+In the absence of an active market, the fair value of the investment property as of 31 December 2022 was determined by using the Sales Comparison Method and Residual Method, and for the year ended 31 December 2021 based on the combination of Sales Comparison Method and Development Method.